weibeld/terraform-aws-kubeadm/README.md

 The result of running the module is a freshly bootstrapped Kubernetes cluster like you get it after manually running `kubeadm init` and `kubeadm join`.

-> The cluster will have no CNI plugin installed just as it's the case when manually bootstrapping a cluster with kubeadm.
+> The cluster will have no CNI plugin installed like it's the case when manually bootstrapping a cluster with kubeadm.

-The module also creates a kubeconfig file on your local machine so that you can access the cluster right away.
+The module also adds a kubeconfig file on your local machine so that you can access the cluster right away.

 The number and type of nodes, the Pod network CIDR block, and many other parameters are configurable.